 PEBA reserves the right to accept or reject any personnel resource the Contractor proposes in support of the contract for any or no reason at PEBA’s discretion.

 PEBA will give written notice to Contractor of the requirement of replacement.
 Contractor will not be liable for the Replacement Fee for Key Personnel that are required to be removed by PEBA.
-Such replacement will not constitute an Event of Force Majeure as defined in Section 6.5 or a PEBA-caused delay under Section 6.4.3 hereof.
+If such replacement is for performance issues not cured within a reasonable period of time, such replacement will not constitute an Event of Force Majeure as defined in Section 6.5 or a PEBA-caused delay under Section 6.4.3 hereof.

 The Contractor will provide Contractor Personnel: